Major Attractions on Line 7

 Gwangmyeong Traditional Market

-As the largest traditional market in the city of Gwangmyeong, shoppers can purchase a diverse assortment of items including clothing, furniture, and household goods, as well as dine at delicious eateries.
+Gwangmyeong Traditional Market provides shoppers a diverse assortment of items including clothing, furniture, and household goods, as well as dine at delicious eateries.
 Visitors will find no shortage of things to see in this market, which bustles with activity all day long.
 Many people also come in the evening hours to grab a drink with colleagues after work.
 Despite being a traditional market, it features modern amenities for a convenient shopping experience.